Make healthy lifestyle choices

 Get your blood pressure checked

-Having high blood pressure can damage the filters in your kidneys, reducing their ability to function properly.
-If the filters in your kidneys are damaged, they may stop removing wastes and extra fluid from your body.
+Having high blood pressure can damage blood vessels in your kidneys, reducing their ability to function properly.
+If the blood vessels in the kidneys are damaged, they may stop removing wastes and extra fluid from the body.
 Having extra fluid in your blood vessels may then raise your blood pressure even more, creating a dangerous cycle.
 Read more about high blood pressure.

 Manage your diabetes